Preparation#

 print(university)

-Change the value of abbreviation to "KU" and run the code again.
+Change the value of abbreviation

-Change the value of abbreviation to "dtu" and run the code again.
-In Week 7, you will learn how to fix this (case-insensitive string comparison).
+and run the code again.
+In Week 7, you will learn how to perform case-insensitive string comparison.

-Prep 3.11: Debug syntax errors in conditionals#
+Prep 3.11: Debug Syntax Errors in Conditionals#

 Errors in code are called bugs, and fixing errors is called debugging.
 Debugging is a large part of programming, and something every programmer has to learn, which is difficult even for experienced programmers.

-Below are several examples, each containing syntax errors because they violate the basic rules of how an if statement is written.
+statement is written.
 For all the examples below, first try to find the error by reading the code.
 Then run the code to see what happens.
 Carefully read the error message.
 Finally, try to fix the error.
 We have provided hints for fixing the error, but you should try to fix the error without looking at the hints.

 a = 5